suhasmaddali/Twitter-Sentiment-Analysis/README.md

 ## Problem Statement

-The ability to analyze user sentiment through tweets and comments can provide significant value to companies during product launches.
-By understanding customer behavior and incorporating sentiment analysis, companies can gain insights from user feedback.
-This empowers them to make informed decisions, take necessary actions, and improve overall revenue by addressing customer concerns and making targeted improvements accordingly.
+The ability to analyze user sentiment through tweets and comments can provide significant value to companies during __product launches__.
+By understanding customer behavior and incorporating __sentiment analysis__, companies can gain insights from user feedback.
+This empowers them to make informed decisions, take necessary actions, and improve overall __revenue__ by addressing customer concerns and making targeted improvements accordingly.

 ![images](Twitter-sentiment-analysis-1.jpg)